 They will ask you to take your vitals, and also ask about the experience itself.
 If you have any questions, now is a wonderful time to bring them up.

-In the days after your session, you will also have a medical follow up with the clinician to further explore your experience.
+In the days after your session, you will also have a clinical follow-up with your Mindbloom Clinician to further explore your experience.

 Rest & recovery